 3. Focus on local marketing

 As a well-known marketing maxim states, “All business is local”.
 Ensure that you market your products and services locally, so that potential customers develop familiarity with and confidence in your specific solution.
-INTSOK arranges seminars and workshops at which Norwegian companies can present their expertise and technologies to potential customers.
-INTSOK’s network meetings also provide insight into the experiences of other companies in specific markets, as well as excellent opportunities to develop networks in other countries.
+NORWEP arranges seminars and workshops at which Norwegian companies can present their expertise and technologies to potential customers.
+NORWEP’s network meetings also provide insight into the experiences of other companies in specific markets, as well as excellent opportunities to develop networks in other countries.

 4. Familiarise yourself with the competitive advantages of export financing